Pictured above: Butterweed (Packera glabella) by Mary Keim. Click on terms for botanical definitions. View post as a PDF.

-Butterweed is an herbaceousannual that produces a conspicuous and striking mass of bright yellow blooms.
-Both disk and rayflorets are yellow to golden.
+Butterweed (Packera glabella, form.
+Senecio glabellus) is an herbaceous annual that produces a conspicuous and striking mass of bright yellow blooms.
+Both disk and ray florets are yellow to golden.
 The bright green stem is hollow and glabrous.
 Leaves are dissected with rounded lobes.
 They are alternately arranged and get smaller as they move up the stem.
 Seeds are borne in brown achenes.

 Butterweed is one of the first wildflowers to bloom in early spring.
 It grows in dense stands that illuminate moist roadsides and river edges.
 It also occurs naturally in alluvial forests and wet, disturbed sites and attracts a variety of pollinators.